The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 Florida

-The Villages is a popular 55+ community located in Florida that is recognized as one of the best places to retire in the entire country.
+The Villages is a popular 55+ community that is recognized as one of the best places to retire in Florida — and in the entire country.
 This community is home to plenty of activities and entertainment to keep retirees active at all times, and it's also very convenient to get around.
 The residents enjoy playing golf, for example — it’s easy with courses designed by the likes of Arnold Palmer and Nancy Lopez.
 And the entire community is navigable with more than 90 miles of golf cart paths, which means most residents can simply get around The Villages neighborhoods with a golf cart!

 Social clubs are also common in The Villages.
 Whether you're a fan of fiction novels, playing pickleball, or quilting, for example, there's a group for you.
 And in addition to these clubs, The Villages also has several town pubs where residents gather with their friends and participate in competitive leagues and regular live entertainment.
 There is truly always something happening in The Villages community, so it's certainly unlikely you’ll be bored!

-Living in an environment you feel safe in is obviously an advantage, and luckily you can feel safe living in one of The Villages neighborhoods, as the violent crime rates are 59 percent lower than the national average.
-And overall, the community is safer than 65 percent of the cities in the United States.
-Here’s a closer look at the statistics: The violent crime rate nationally is 370 per 100,000 people, compared to 259 per 100,000 in Florida and 153 per 100,000 in The Villages.
+Living in an environment where you feel safe is obviously an advantage, and luckily you can feel secure living in one of The Villages neighborhoods, as the violent crime rates are 63 percent lower than the national average.
+And overall, the community is safer than 64 percent of cities in the United States.
+Here’s a closer look at the statistics: The violent crime rate nationally is 364 per 100,000 people, compared to 290 per 100,000 in Florida and 133 per 100,000 in The Villages.

 The Villages at a Glance

-• Since The Villages is a 55+ community (and no full-time residents under 19 are allowed), it’s a great place for Florida retirees.
+- Since The Villages is a 55+ community (and no full-time residents under 19 are allowed), it’s a great place for those retiring in Florida.

 1. Village of Bonnybrook